natecraddock/projectile/README.md

 - **Real-World Units:** Projectile will use the same units that are used in the .blend file, so you can use m/s or ft/s so you can truly know how fast your objects will be moving.

 ## Usage
+Projectile is located in the Physics tab of the sidebar
 - Click **Add Object** to set an object as a Projectile object.
 It will set it to be an active rigidbody object, and will set the **Initial Location** and **Initial Rotation** based on any transforms the object has.
 - Click **Remove Object** to remove an object from projectile calculations.
   - *Both **Add Object** and **Remove Object** support multiple objects in selection.*